 In a recent article by Asim Kurjak and his team, "Three-dimensional sonography in prenatal diagnosis: a luxury or a necessity?"
 (Journal of Perinatology, issue 3, 2000), he concluded,".... the main advantages of three-dimensional ultrasound in perinatal medicine and antenatal diagnosis include scanning in the coronal plane, improved assessment of complex anatomic structures, surface analysis of minor defects, volumetric measuring of organs, "plastic" transparent imaging of fetal skeleton, spatial presentation of blood flow arborization and, finally, storage of scanned volumes and images.
 It is our decided opinion that three-dimensional sonography has gained a valuable place in prenatal diagnosis, becoming a necessity for every modern perinatal unit .... ".

 Stuart Campbell at the St. Georges Hospital in London was one of the early proponents for the 3-D scan to be an important catalyst for mothers to bond to their babies.
-What are known as 're-assurance scans' and the rather misnamed 'entertainment scans' have started to develop.
+What are known as 're-assurance scans' and the perhaps misnamed 'entertainment scans' have started to develop.
 The attraction of being able to look at the face of your baby before birth was enthusiastically reported in lay parenting and health magazines.
-Manufacturers had adopted an unprecedented "profit marketing" and "reverse marketing" strategy to advertise to consumers rather than providers, particularly after the advent of the 4-D (dynamic or motion 3-D) machines.
+Manufacturers had adopted an unprecedented "profit marketing" strategy to advertise to providers and "reverse marketing" strategy to advertise to consumers, particularly after the arrival of the 4-D (dynamic or motion 3-D) machines.

 Barbara Maier and his group (Horst Steiner, Alf Staudach etc.) in a study in Salzburg in 1996 reported that mothers are more incentive to endure pregnancy-related difficulties, reduced anxiety, and improved capacity to cope.
 Pretorius reported in the same year that improved bonding between the mother and fetus could motivate mothers to refrain from smoking and other harmful behaviors during pregnancy.

 Usefulness has been reported for calculating volumes of the gestational sac, fetal lungs and heart from second trimester to term, placental volume, liver volume, and thigh and abdominal volume for the estimation of fetal weight.
 Andreas Lee with the Kratochwil group evaluated the accuracy of fetal weight estimation using 3-D abdominal and thigh volumes and reported in 1994 similar mean errors as compared to standard 2-D evaluations.
 Fong-Ming Chang's group at the National Cheng Kung University Hospital in Taiwan, Republic of China reported in 1997 the feasibility of predicting birth weight by upper arm volume measured in 3-D. In 1998, Harm-Gerd Blaas at Tronheim, Norway published 3-D studies of embryos that were less than 10mm and further expanded the usefulness and importance of 3-D sonography as an in-vivo research tool in fetal embryology.
+Transvaginal 3-D work on early fetal anatomy and malformations had also come out of Ilan Timor-Tritsch's center in New York.
 3-D power doppler in the study of placental blood circulation was first described in 1996 by C J Ritchie in a proprietary setup at the Bioengineering Department of the University of Washington, Seattle.
 Dolores Pretorius published on its usefulness and techniques in 1998.
 The Croatian group led by Asim Kurjak and Sanja Kupesic expounded this new diagnostic entity further.
 Their book "Three-Dimensional Power Doppler in Obstetrics and Gynecology " was published in 2000.

 In gynecological applications, Davor Jurkovic at Kings convincingly demonstrated in 1995 the usefulness of 3-D ultrasound in accurately differentiating uterine anomalies such as bicornuate uterus and septate uteri.
 Similarily the assessment of the endometrial cavity with 3-D sonohysterography and characterization of endometrial masses, adhesions, tubo-ovarian masses, hydrosalpinges, ovarian cysts, small intraovarian tumors and mullerian anomalies have all been quickly and convincingly demonstrated.
 Diagnostic accuracy of malignant ovarian tumors can be up to 100 percent as reported by Bonilla-Musoles in 1995, who also demonstrated the value of 3-D examination over the convention 2-D transvaginal scans and 2-D sonohysterography in the diagnosis of endometrial lesions.
 3-D color power doppler is valuable for visualization of intra-tumor flow and thus is useful in evaluating in particular cervical carcinomas and ovarian carcinomas.
 It is envisaged that the investigation will lead to greater appreciation of tumor angiogenesis.
 Another potential benefit of 3-D ultrasound lies in data documentation, storage, and networking.
 Digitally saved volumes of patient data can be readily transferred to a remote site for interpretation or second-opinion consultation.
 How much these all add up to make 3-D ultrasound cost-effective and an indispensible tool in Obstetrics and Gynecology will remain to be seen.